Team-Ctrl-Alt-Elite/rent_processing_app/README.md

 ## Getting Started
 To get the project up and running locally, follow these steps:
 1. Clone the Repository:
-   - In your terminal, run "git clone https://github.com/Team-Ctrl-Alt-Elite/rent_processing_app.git"
+   - In your terminal, run <i>git clone https://github.com/Team-Ctrl-Alt-Elite/rent_processing_app.git</i>
-2. Backend Setup:
+2. Back-End Setup:
    - Navigate to the backend directory
    - Configure your SQL database settings in application properties
    - Run the Spring Boot application
-3. Frontend Setup:
+3. Front-End Setup:
    - Move to the frontend directory
    - Install dependencies "npm install"
    - Start the React development server "npm start"